An Introduction to Khovanov Homology: The Simplicial Structure of Khovanov Homology

 We introduce face operators (partial boundaries in our previous terminology) for $0 \le i \le k$ with $k \ge 1$ as follows: $d_{i}$ is trivial for $i = 0$ and otherwise $d_{i}$ acts on ${\mathcal F}(v)$ by the map ${\mathcal F}(v) \longrightarrow {\mathcal F}(v')$ where $v'$ is the sequence resulting from replacing the $i$-th $A$ by $B.$ The operators $d_{i}$ satisfy the usual face relations of simplicial theory: for $i < j.$ \bigbreak

 We now expand ${\mathcal C}(F)$ to a simplicial object ${\mathcal S}(F)$ over ${\mathcal M }$ by applying freely degeneracies to the ${\mathcal F}(v)$'s.
 Thus

 where $ m > i_{1} > \cdots > i_{t} \ge 0 $ and these degeneracy operators are applied freely modulo the usual (axiomatic) relations among themselves and with the face operators.
 Then ${\mathcal S}(F)$ has degeneracies via formal application of degeneracy operators to these forms, and has face operators extending those of ${\mathcal C}({\mathcal F}).$ It is at this point we should remark that in our knot theoretic construction there is only at this point an opportunity for formal extension of degeneracy operators above the number of crossings in the given knot or link diagram since to make specific degeneracies would involve the creation of new diagrammatic sites.
-There may be a natural construction of this sort and if there is, such a construction could lead to a significant homotopy theory for Khovanov homology. \bigbreak
+There is a natural construction of this sort and it can be used to give a simpicial homotopy type for Khovanov homology.
+See \cite{GK}. \bigbreak

 When the functor ${\mathcal F}: {\mathcal D}^{n} \longrightarrow {\mathcal M}$ goes to an abelian category ${\mathcal M},$ as in our knot theoretic case, we can recover the homology groups via